Carryover Cooking

 Why sous vide has almost no carryover

 Sous vide cooking holds food at a precise target temperature for an extended period.
 The interior and exterior reach the same temperature, eliminating the gradient that drives carryover.
-When you pull a steak from a 54°C sous vide bath, there is no hotter exterior to push heat inward.
-If you sear after sous vide, you create a brief, thin hot zone — expect only 1-2°C of carryover.
+When you pull a steak from a 54°C sous vide bath, there's no hotter exterior to push heat inward.
+If you sear after sous vide, you create a brief, thin hot zone.
+Expect only 1-2°C of carryover.

 The science of heat transfer in meat

-The energy stored in the hot outer layers is substantial.
-Even after you remove the heat source, that energy has nowhere to go but inward.
-The center temperature continues rising until the gradient flattens — typically 5-15 minutes after removal.
+The energy stored in the hot outer layers has nowhere to go but inward once you remove the heat source.
+The center temperature continues rising until the gradient flattens, typically 5-15 minutes after removal.

 This is the same physics behind resting meat.
 As the temperature equalizes, the muscle fibers relax and reabsorb some of the juices that were squeezed toward the center during cooking.
 Cutting too early means both an undercooked center (carryover not complete) and juice loss (fibers still contracted).